 Somehow we made our way to the courthouse/museum.
 I love this building.
 You can see from the pictures the great care and grandeur that was put into creating the Cochise Courthouse.
 Built in 1887, the structure is solid and strong.
 The original fixtures (they were eventually outfitted for electricity) still hang in the hallways.
 Outback is the gallows with ropes hanging off them as if they are daring you to attempt to lift something from the gift shop?
 Inside the Courthouse is the history of Tombstone along with the most extensive barbwire collection I have ever seen.

 There were several horse drawn carriages going back and forth… in the muddy street.
 I have to say the mud made it seem more real.
 We had Lunch in a building that was rebuilt after one of Tombstone’s many fires.
 The giant mahogany bar complete with corbels and mirror looked as if the building was built up around it.
 My kids were just excited that they got to go in a bar (boys).
-On the walls were tons of old gambling memorabilia; a roulette wheel, old cards, and few contraptions that looked like pachinko machines.
+On the walls were tons of old gambling memorabilia; a roulette wheel, old cards, and few contraptions that looked like Pachinko machines.

 We walked down the side streets where there is a mine you can tour and a giant tree along with countless gift shops.
 We wanted the meat of Tombstone, we wanted to see how people lived, worked, and hey wait a minute where is boot hill?
 My husband informed me we passed it on the way into town.
 So as we headed out of town we stopped at boot hill.
 There is a huge sign at boot hill telling visitor to be respectful of the dead.
 At that point the reality of the old west hits you.
 Lots of people died.
 People died of illness, mining accidents, and a few from shoot-outs.
 We were standing on that hill thinking about all who had gone before, this wild town in the middle of nowhere.

-Our first day looking around in Tucson landed us at the San Xavier Mission.
-For those who do not know; missions were usually built within a day’s ride of each other.
-San Xavier construction began in 1783.
+Our first day looking around in Tucson landed us at the San Xavier Bac Mission.
+Missions were built within a day’s ride of each other to assist travelers.
+Spanish colonists began the constructions of San Xavier in 1783.
 From the outside the mission is a grand building with two towers (one has lost its dome over the years).
-There are not any other buildings around the mission so just looking at the building from the outside is peaceful.
-We were there on a Saturday and mass was in session.
-Not being Catholic we toured the grounds until church let out.
+The mission still looks like it did in the 1800's.
+Built in the shape of the Latin cross, the walls are thick to keep out the desert sun.
+The beauty of the building is so overwhelmingly peaceful.

-Once inside the church, there is so much to look at that a person cannot possibly take it all in.
+Once inside the church, there is an assault on the visual senses.
+The three points of the cross are all adorned with catholic symbols and icons.
 The pictures I took do not give credit to the extreme visual display that takes place inside the mission.
 I think that San Xavier reaches people in different ways.
+We were there on a Saturday.
+Mass was in session.
+Not being Catholic we toured the grounds until church let out.
 I loved the building for its architecture and history.
 The details were at every turn.
 For me it was a fantastic religious and cultural representation of the cross between the Spanish and the Natives of Mexico.